Tyshawn Taylor: Brooklyn Nets (2012–2014)

 On June 28, 2012, Taylor was selected with the 41st overall pick in the 2012 NBA draft by the Portland Trail Blazers.
 He was later traded to the Brooklyn Nets in exchange for cash considerations.
 On July 6, 2012, he signed with the Nets.
 When Deron Williams was ruled out for final two games before the All-Star break with ankle problems, Taylor was put into the Nets' rotation.
 In his first game in the rotation, Taylor finished with a career-high 12 points in a career-high 34 minutes as the Nets defeated the Indiana Pacers 89–84 in overtime.
-On November 25, in a loss against the LA Lakers, Coach Jason Kidd asked Taylor to "accidentally" bump into him because the Nets were out of timeouts.
+On November 25, in a loss against the Los Angeles Lakers, coach Jason Kidd asked Taylor to "accidentally" bump into him because the Nets were out of timeouts.
 This incident was highlighted as evidence that Coach Kidd was out of his league as a rookie coach.
 During his rookie and sophomore seasons, he had multiple assignments with the Springfield Armor of the NBA D-League.